seanyoung/hyperledger-hip/HIPs/solang.md

 The Solidity language is the [most popular programming language for smart contracts](https://101blockchains.com/smart-contract-programming-languages/).
 However, the existing Solidity compiler only targets the Ethereum blockchain.
-The solang project aims to make Solidity available for other blockchains.
+The Solang project aims to make Solidity available for other blockchains.

-The purpose of solang is two-fold: developers with solidity language knowledge can develop new smart contracts for non-ethereum blockchains in solidity, so they do not have to learn a new language.
+The purpose of Solang is two-fold: first of all, developers with solidity language knowledgecan develop new smart contracts for non-ethereum blockchains in solidity, so they do not have to learn a new language.
 Secondly, there is a large amount of existing Solidity contracts available, which can be recompiled for a different blockchain.

-Currently, solang targets the following blockchains:
+Currently, Solang targets the following blockchains:

 - [Solana](https://solana.com)
 - [Substrate Polkadot](https://substrate.io)